Billy Connolly: Political views

 Connolly had previously been a vocal opponent of Scottish independence.
 In 1974, he made a political party television broadcast on behalf of the Labour Party which criticised the Scottish National Party.
 In 1999, he blamed the SNP for a perceived increase in Anglophobia in Scotland; described the new Scottish Parliament as a joke; and declined to attend the opening ceremony.

-He questioned the expense of independence, and whether average Scots would benefit from another level of government, though he added "Scots are very capable of making up their mind without my tuppence worth."
+Connolly questioned the expense of independence, and whether average Scots would benefit from another level of government, though he added "Scots are very capable of making up their mind without my tuppence worth."

 In April 2014, in an interview with the Radio Times leading up to the independence referendum, he stated "I think it's time for people to get together, not split apart.
 The more people stay together, the happier they'll be."
 He also referred to the Darien scheme, an effort to establish a Scottish colony in the Isthmus of Panama in 1698; the colony's failure destroyed the Kingdom of Scotland's economy and led to the Acts of Union in 1707.
 Connolly wrote, "You must remember that the Union saved Scotland.
 Scotland was bankrupt and the English opened us up to their American and Canadian markets, from which we just flowered."

 During an interview with the BBC prior to polling day for the Scottish independence referendum on 18 September 2014, Connolly revealed he would not be voting as he was flying to New Zealand that day.
-He expressed his belief that the people of Scotland did not need his opinion to make up their minds on the subject.
+He re-iterated his view that the people of Scotland did not need his opinion to make up their minds on the subject.

-In October 2018, several media outlets stated that in his book Made in Scotland, released on 10 October, Connolly had voiced his support for independence in light of the 2016 referendum on the United Kingdom leaving the European Union (Brexit), in which Scotland voted to remain.
+In October 2018, Connolly's reported stance on Scottish Independence drastically changed, as several media outlets stated that in his book Made in Scotland, released on 10 October, Connolly had voiced his support for independence in light of the 2016 referendum on the United Kingdom leaving the European Union (Brexit), in which Scotland voted to remain.
 The Times reported Connolly as calling the Brexit vote a "disaster" and saying that independence "may be the way to go" in order for Scotland to maintain a connection to Europe.
 In Episode Five of the BBC Scotland documentary, Billy and Us, first broadcast on 11 June 2020, he said "I've never liked nationalism in any of its guises.
 I'm not saying I've never agreed with independence.
 I think a Scottish republic is as good an idea as any I ever heard."